Apostolic Prefecture of Zhaotong

-It is exempt, i.e. directly dependent o the Holy see (and notably its missionary Roman Congregation for the Evangelization of Peoples), not part of any ecclesiastical province.
+It is exempt, i.e. directly dependent on the Holy see (and notably its missionary Roman Congregation for the Evangelization of Peoples), not part of any ecclesiastical province.

 It is vacant since 1982, even without an apostolic administrator since 2012.

 History

 It was established on 8 April 1935 as Apostolic Prefecture of Zhaotong 昭通 (中文) / Chaotung / Chaotungen(sis) (Latin), on territory split off from the Apostolic Vicariate of Yunnanfu 雲南府).

 In 2000, the Vatican appointed as the Apostolic Administrator of Zhaotong.
 He served in that position until his death in February 2012.
 Since then, it is without Superior.